Members of the Audit Committee:

 - The purpose of the Audit Committee is to assist the board of directors (the “Board”) of Value Partners Group Limited 惠理集團有限公司 (the “Company”) to consider how the Board should apply financial reporting and internal control principles and maintain an appropriate relationship with the Company’s auditor.

 - The Audit Committee shall comprise a minimum of three members consisting of nonexecutive directors only and a majority of which must be independent non-executive directors of the Company.
 The Audit Committee must comprise of at least one independent nonexecutive director who has appropriate professional qualifications or accounting or related financial management expertise as required under the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the “Listing Rules”) (as amended from time to time).
-A quorum shall be two members.
+A quorum for decisions of the Committee shall be two members.

 - The chairman of the Audit Committee shall be appointed by the Board and must be an independent non-executive director.